 More About Fleas and Ticks

-It is also important to know that several dogs are allergic to fleas.
-Dr. Hervatic says, “they develop a hypersensitivity reaction, then scratch (chew or lick), leading to red, inflamed skin with possible crusting, hair loss, and pustules (like pimples).
-The subsequent skin infection is due to self-trauma.
-You’ll typically see lesions on the caudal back, tail, thighs, and abdomen.
-It really only takes a few fleas to cause major problems, and often owners never report seeing the fleas.”
+It’s crucial to be aware that many dogs are allergic to fleas.
+Dr. Hervatic explains that they may develop a hypersensitivity reaction, resulting in red, inflamed skin with possible crusting, hair loss, and pustules resembling pimples.
+This skin infection is a consequence of self-trauma.
+Commonly, you’ll find lesions on the lower back, tail, thighs, and abdomen.
+Surprisingly, only a few fleas can trigger significant problems, often going unnoticed by owners.

-In order to prevent fleas and ticks, inspect your pet’s coat when returning from outdoor activities.
-Dr. Hervatic emphases that you need to place your pet on a monthly flea preventative.
-It is also helpful to use parasite prevention products all year round.
-These products come in the form of shampoos, rinses, sprays, chewable tablets, and topical spot-on treatments.
+To prevent fleas and ticks, it’s important to inspect your pet’s coat after outdoor activities.
+Dr. Hervatic strongly emphasizes the need to administer monthly flea preventatives.
+Using parasite prevention products consistently throughout the year is also highly beneficial.
+These products are available in the form of shampoos, rinses, sprays, chewable tablets, and topical spot-on treatments.

 What’s next?